 “We yearn to be visible to each other.”

 People want to feel important and to be validated.
 The high participation in social networking tells me that people enjoy interacting with one another, and they especially like being heard.
-Do you have “friends” who write comments and exit the conversation, but in real life, would not say those things and do not have that kind of courage?
-They want to matter, and Facebook and other social media are easy ways to be noticed.
+Do you have “friends” who write comments on social media and exit the conversation, but in real life, would not say those things and do not have that kind of courage?
+They want to matter, and Facebook and other social media platforms are easy ways to be noticed.

 Childbirth, and unassisted homebirth (UHB) in particular, involve vulnerability and being in the moment.
 UHB gives both partners an opportunity to be visible to each other, in a transparent way.
 What often happens in unassisted homebirth is that many truths are revealed.
 Here are four:

 (1)Childbirth is so simple, yet beautiful and miraculous.

 (2) A woman is not passive during childbirth; she is more than a mere instrument to be managed and needs personal connection.
 She needs to be treated with dignity and honor.
 Medical professionals are not part of the woman’s inner circle, so they can superficially treat patients with dignity and honor, but the emotional intimacy is missing.

 (3) Birth is not a crisis and when this is discovered, women tend to feel a power and victory they might not have experienced, generating greater confidence and self-esteem.